top of page

 Star Rating: 4.2 Stars

 Summary: Detroit was and is more than the Motown sound.
 This book reveals the other side with hard rock clubs and gritty stages.
-This is where bands like The MC5, Iggy Pop and Alice Cooper cut their teeth.
-Told through first hand stories - it’s a oral history of one of America’s most chaotic, loud and proud music cities.
+This is where bands like The MC5, Iggy Pop, and Alice Cooper cut their teeth.
+Told through firsthand stories, it’s an oral history of one of America’s most chaotic, loud, and proud music cities.

 Why I Like This Book:

-• Captures the spirit of a city built on grit.
+• It captures the spirit of a city built on grit.

 Author: Grand Ole Opry insiders